 - Irritability

 There are also physical cocaine abuse symptoms.
-White powder around the nostrils is a sure giveaway.
-However, a runny nose without any allergies or a cold should be a warning sign, too.
+White powder around the nostrils is an obvious giveaway.
+However, a runny nose without any allergies or a “cold” should be a warning sign, too.
 Nosebleeds can occur suddenly.

 Mentally, there will be signs as well.
 Your loved one may fall into a deep depression between cocaine binges.
 Agitation may also accompany the use of the drug.
 High energy levels switch places with exhaustion.

-Addiction is a chronic illness that you can’t shake on your own.
-Your loved one needs professional help.
+Addiction is a chronic illness that can rarely be addressed alone and almost always requires professional treatment.
 The process starts with detoxification.
 Medical experts help the individual to withdraw from cocaine safely.

 When it’s time to move to rehab, an intake counselor customizes a clinical care protocol.
 Examples of treatments include: